elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Difficulty: Medium.
 * Issues:
   * This step has detailed instructions that should be followed closely.
 Be sure to use right angle squares to make the angles between 40x40 profiles as perfect as possible.
-  * During this step I revisited the instructions for several other steps, making sure I knew where the important screws were and in what order to tighten them.
+  * During this step, several other steps are worth revisiting for references to important screw locations.
 Those steps are
     * [Part 1 Step 05](#part-1--step-5-connecting-the-x-top-profiles-to-z-profiles);
     * [Part 1 Step 07](#part-1--step-7-connecting-the-z-axis-top-to-z-profiles);
     * [Part 1 Step 10](#part-1--step-10-assembling-the-z-axis-sets);